StayRealHQ/Universal/README.md

 ### Feed

-- [x] See your posts in small view
-- [x] See comments on your posts (you can only see count)
-- [x] See reactions on your posts (you can only see a sample)
+- [x] See posts of the current moment
-- [x] Comment under a post
+- [x] Comment on a post
-- [x] See posts in large view (as a swiper of multiple posts)
-- [x] See comments under a post (you can only see a sample)
+- [x] See comments on a post (you can only see a sample, for now)
-- [x] See reactions on a post (you can only see a sample)
+- [x] See reactions on a post with a list of all reactions when clicking on it
-- [x] React to a post with your Realmojis
+- [x] React to a post with your own reactions
-- [x] Open primary/secondary image in your browser (through image URL)
+- [x] Open primary/secondary image in your default browser (through image URL)
-- [x] See your Friends of Friends feed, even after the latest updates
+- [x] See your Friends of Friends feed, even after the latest updates that removed it from the UI

 ### Relationships